 DC4-B-1.
 Scale and Character: Add interest to the streetscape with exterior signs and attachments that are appropriate in scale and character to the project and its environs.

 DC4-B-2.
-Coordination with Project Design: Develop a signage plan within the context of architectural and open space concepts, and coordinate the details with façade design, lighting, and other project features to complement the project as a whole, in addition to the surrounding context.
+Coordination with Project Design: Develop a signage plan within the context of architectural and open space concepts, and coordinate the details with façade design, lighting,

+Page 30 of 37 Record No. 3039169-LU and other project features to complement the project as a whole, in addition to the surrounding context.